iBFT table lost / not found after iSCSI boot

 Here is a quick update after some progress I made: I fixed the windows legacy boot problem and I am now able to boot windows via legacy boot over ipxe/iscsi on all clients.

+So the problem is definitely that the iBFT table is either not created or overwritten when booting in UEFI on that particular client.
 In the meantime I have also tried a different Intel NIC, and also a Mellanox Connect-X 3 NIC that has an ipxe in its UEFI boot ROM, all with the same result.
 It works in legacy boot, but with UEFI it fails due to missing iBFT table.
+I am wondering whether there is a simple way to check at boot time whether the iBFT table is created correctly.
+Apparently with UEFI the iBFT spec works differently and the table should be created as ACPI table. |

 2020-12-21, 12:15